Is DOGE Legal?

 As lawsuits mount against DOGE, courts will look to past Supreme Court rulings to determine whether its actions are constitutional.
 Five key cases provide critical legal precedent that could severely limit DOGE’s authority or, alternatively, open new doors for executive power.
 Together, these rulings establish a firm principle: the president cannot unilaterally override congressional authority, dismantle agencies, or defund programs without legislative approval.

 DOGE’s attempt to shut down USAID and other agencies resembles Truman’s overreach.
 Just as Truman could not take control of private industry without Congress, Trump cannot dismantle federal agencies created and funded by Congress.
-Courts applying the Youngstown standard are likely to rule that DOGE’s shutdowns violate the separation of powers.
+Courts applying the Youngstown standard could find that DOGE’s shutdowns violate the separation of powers.

 In INS v.
-Chadha, the Court ruled that Congress must follow proper legislative procedures (bicameralism and presentment) to create, modify, or eliminate federal agencies.
-The case arose from a legislative veto provision that allowed Congress to unilaterally overturn executive decisions without passing a new law.
-The Court struck this down, reaffirming that changes to federal agencies require approval from both chambers of Congress and the president.
+Chadha, the Court ruled that Congress must follow proper legislative procedures, bicameralism and presentment, when it acts legislatively.
+The case arose from a legislative veto provision that allowed Congress to overturn executive decisions without passing a new law.
+The Court struck this down, reaffirming that statutory changes must move through the constitutional lawmaking process.

 This case struck down the Line Item Veto Act, which had allowed the president to cancel specific portions of spending bills without congressional approval.
 The Court ruled that the president cannot selectively cancel parts of laws passed by Congress without following the full legislative process.

-If DOGE attempts to defund USAID or other agencies through executive action, this case sets a clear precedent that such actions are unconstitutional.
+If DOGE attempts to defund USAID or other agencies through executive action, this case sets a clear warning.
 Just as Clinton could not pick and choose which parts of a law to cancel, Trump cannot override congressional appropriations by executive order.

-This precedent strengthens the argument that Trump and Musk lack the authority to unilaterally reduce or eliminate federal funding for agencies.
-Any effort to defund USAID, Social Security payments, or government payrolls could be struck down based on Bowsher’s ruling.
+This precedent strengthens the argument that Trump and DOGE lack the authority to unilaterally reduce or eliminate federal funding for agencies.
+Any effort to defund USAID, Social Security payments, or government payrolls could be struck down if it bypasses Congress.

-1. Humphrey’s Executor v.
-United States (1935) — Protections for Federal Employees
+Humphrey’s Executor v.
+United States (1935): Removal Limits for Independent Officers

 This case determined that the president cannot fire officials from independent regulatory agencies without cause if those agencies were created by Congress with specific independence protections.
 It arose when President Franklin Roosevelt attempted to remove a member of the Federal Trade Commission (FTC) without cause.
 The Court ruled that agencies with congressional protections operate outside of direct presidential control.